networknt/light-rest-4j/docs/content/tutorial/ms-branch.md

 ---
-date: 2017-06-16T22:45:02-04:00
+date: 2017-07-12T16:37:05-04:00
-title: Aggregate Pattern Microservices
+title: Branch Pattern Microservices
 ---

-This is another pattern that is very useful for serving mobile native applications.
-The mobile app just send one request to the aggregate API and it will call multiple APIs to gether info and send back to the consumer.
-This avoid mobile device to call multiple APIs to get data on a slow network.
+This is another pattern that is very useful which is a hybrid of chain pattern and aggregate pattern.

-This tutorial shows you how to build 4 services with one of them the aggregator.
-And it will be the foundation for our microserives benchmarks.
+This tutorial shows you how to build 4 services in branch pattern.

 ```

-API A -> API B
+API A -> API B -> API D
           -> API C
-      -> API D
 ```

-API A calls API B, API C and API D to fulfill its request.
+API A calls API B and API C. API B calls API D.

 ## Prepare workspace